-Yoga and morning stretch classes are designed for beginners all the way up to experts.
-All are welcome to attend!
-Lisa’s classes will combine a warming flow with strengthening poses to open the heart and mind and deeply rejuvenating restorative poses to inspire profound listening and a fresh perspective.
-Classes also include deep relaxation, aromatherapy and meditation.
+Lisa Weinert’s Yoga Workshop is open to all bodies and abilities.
+She says, “I combine a warming flow with strengthening poses to open the heart and mind and deeply rejuvenating restorative poses to inspire profound listening and a fresh perspective.”
+The workshop also includes deep relaxation, aromatherapy, and meditation.

 Lisa Weinertis inspired by the power of storytelling to reveal and heal.
 She is the creator of “Narrative Medicine: A Cutting-Edge Approach to Healthcare” at the Kripalu Center for Yoga & Health.
 She offers workshops and online classes that integrate yoga philosophy with the craft of writing, and her writings have been published by The Authors Guild and Wesleyan University.
 Lisa is certified in restorative and therapeutic yoga (RYT-200).
 Find out more at www.lisaweinert.com.